kubeshop/kusk-gateway/README.md

 This will cause the reconcile loop in the kusk-gateway control plane to kick in and update the envoy config to allow you to curl the service.

-Envoy is listening on port 8080
+Envoy is listening on port 8080, the IP will be published after `create-env` succeeds.

-The httpbin service in this example is available at the basepath `/` so to call the get endpoint on the httpbin service we simply run `curl localhost:8080/get`
+The httpbin service in this example is available at the basepath `/` so to call the get endpoint on the httpbin service we simply run `curl http://<published-IP>:8080/get`

 # Local development with docker-compose